Orange Workforce Alliance

 As our lives, work, and world become increasingly digital, demand for professionals with specific skillsets will be vital to our regional competitiveness.
 OWA is focused on training the talent to drive innovation and secure the region’s position as a technology hub.

-Retail, Hospitality and Tourism
+Retail Hospitality and Tourism

 Each year, Orange County welcomes over 50 million visitors who spend around $413 billion.
 As a major destination, the regional economy relies on the hotels, restaurants, entertainment venues, cultural attractions, sports parks, amusement parks, food establishments, retail stores, and other venues these visitors frequent.